-- Prepare a report on transforming society by the contribution of prescribed educational thinker (any one thinker). - Prepare a profile of Mahatma JyotibaPhule/Guru Ghasidas/ DhondoKeshavKarveetc with their contribution in the society. - Critical analysis of linkage between school knowledge with community . - Critical analysis of multicultural classroom and preparing a critical report on it - Analysing the provision of Indian constitution to provide equal educational opportunities
+- Prepare a report on transforming society by the contribution of prescribed educational thinker (any one thinker). - Prepare a profile of Mahatma JyotibaPhule/Guru Ghasidas/ DhondoKeshavKarveetc with their contribution in the society. - Critical analysis of linkage between school knowledge with community. - Critical analysis of multicultural classroom and preparing a critical report on it - Analysing the provision of Indian constitution to provide equal educational opportunities

 - 1. Archambault, R.D.
-Philosophical analysis and Education (1965) Routledge and Kegan Paul, London,s - 2.
+Philosophical analysis and Education (1965) Routledge and Kegan Paul.
+London.s - 2.
 Badheka, G. (2006) Divaswapna, , National Book Trust of India, New Delhi - 3.
 Bowen, J and Hobson, P.R (1974) Theories of Education, John Wiley and sons, Australia Pvt.
 Ltd., London. - 4.
 Broudy, H.S.
 (1977) Types of knowledge and purpose of education.
 In R.C.
 Anderson, R.J., Spiro and W.E.
-Montanaque (eds) schooling and acquisition of knowledge (PP.Hillside, NI; Erlbaum) - 5.
+Montanaque (eds) schooling and acquisition of knowledge (PP.Hillside, NJ; Erlbaum) - 5.
 David T. Hansen,(ed)(2006).
 John Dewey and Our Educational Prospect: A critical Engagement with Dewey's Democracy and Education, State University of New York Press - 6.
 Deaden.
 R.F (1984): Primary Education.
 Routledge K Kegan & Paul - 7.
-Dewey, I (1963) Democracy and Education, Macmillan, New York. - 8.
+Dewey, J (1963) Democracy and Education, Macmillan, New York. - 8.
 Dewey, J. (1956) The school and Society, University of Chicago Press. - 9.
 Education and National Development (1964-66), MHRD, New Delhi - 10.
 Freire, P (1970) Cultural action for freedom, Penguin education Special, Ringwood, Victoria, Australia. - 11.
 Freire, Paulo (1993): Pedagogy of the oppressed, new revised edition, Penguin books. - 12.
 Hospers, John: An introduction to Philosophical analysis - 13.
-Illich, Ivan: Deschooling society - 14.
+Illich, Ivan : Deschooling society - 14.
 Krishnamurti, J. (2006) On Education, Krishnamurti Foundation of India, Chennai - 15.
 Krishna Kumar, Social Character of Learning, - 16.
 Krishna Kumar, What is Worth Teaching?, Orient Blackswan - 17.
-Kuroyanagi, T. () Toto-chan The Little Girl at the Window, translated by Dorothy Briton, National Book Trust of India, New Delhi - 18.
+Kuroyanagi, T. ( ) Toto-chan The Little Girl at the Window, translated by Dorothy Briton, National Book Trust of India, New Delhi - 18.
 NPE (1986) National Policy on Education, MHRD, New Delhi - 19.
 NPE (1986) Report of the Committee for Review of National Policy on Education 1986, (Acharya Ramamurti Report MHRD, New Delhi - 20.
-Peters, R.S (ed), (1975): The Philosophy of Education, Oxford University Press, and London. - 21.
-Peters, R.S.(ed), (1975).
-Concept of Education.
-Oxford University Press, London. - 22.
-Peters, R.S.(ed), (1975).
-Ethics and Education.
-Oxford University Press, London.
+Peters, R.S (ed), (1975): The Philosophy of Education, Oxford University Press, and London.